tarwn/lessthandot-hugo/blogs/content/posts/2011-02-03-sql-university-sql-server-reporting.md

 **Delivery UI:** This is what appears when setting up a subscription manually.

 **Render**: The list of rendering extensions available.
-Only modify this section if you’re adding a custom extension.
+Only modify this section if you're adding a custom extension.

 **Data:** Data processing extensions tell you what types of data sources you can connect to.
 You can create custom extensions and add them here.

 **Semantic Query:** This is an internal section for report models.
-Don’t touch!
+Don't touch!

 **Model Generation:** This is also an internal section for report models.
-Don’t touch!
+Don't touch!

 **Security:** Determines what type of authorization is used by the report server.
-The default is Windows, and shouldn’t be modified.
+The default is Windows, and shouldn't be modified.

 **Authentication:** Determines what type of authorization is used by Reporting Services.
-The default is Windows, and shouldn’t be modified unless you’re implementing a custom extension.
+The default is Windows, and shouldn't be modified unless you're implementing a custom extension.

 **Event Processing:** An internal-only section for event handlers.
-Don’t touch!
+Don't touch!

 **MapTileServerConfiguration**